Tellay/Tellay/README.md

 ### Hi there, I'm João.

-## I'm just a programming enthusiast, who wants to learn more and more.
+## Just a programming enthusiast, who wants to learn more and more.
 - 💻 My discord is: Tellay ⚡#6666.
 - 🛏️ My favourite thing is sleep!